kokoko3k/koko-aio-slang/docs.md

     Vertical/Horizontal position: Shifts the game position
     Zoom: Change the size

+**Tilt:**
+    Put the bezel and the game content into perspective.

+    Tilt along X(Y) axis:
+        Rotate the image in space
+    Fov: Modulates the field of view
+    Bezel multiplier:
+        Can be used to adjust the bezel rotation in relation to the game tilt amount

 **Alternate line blanking:**
     CRT monitors \*real\* refresh was amazing, today is just "meh" in most cases.